 The learning to come from sharing outcomes across communities and across continents will improve the health of the world – and in doing so, improves the health of your own family.

 I formed Narus Health with a singular purpose: to change the healthcare conversation for those facing life-limiting illness.
 If we are truly going to revolutionize the way we care for those with life-limiting illness, we must build a culture rooted in the service of others.
-Listening first to understand and placing what matters most to our patients, their families, physicians and our partners above all else.
+Listening first to understand and placing what matters most to our patients and their families above all else.

 I am inspired by the future of our industry – and I am committed to creating a better system for human beings.
 Human care.